 To inspire passion, respect and understanding of gardening, horticulture, the natural landscape and a healthy environment.

-- by holding meetings respecting the theory and practice of horticulture
+- exploring the theory and practice of horticulture at our meetings

-- by encouraging the planting of trees, shrubs and flowers on public and private grounds
+- encouraging the planting of trees, shrubs and flowers on public and private grounds

-- by promoting balcony and community gardening and outdoor beautification
+- promoting balcony and community gardening, and outdoor beautification

-- by arranging field trips, contests, competitions and exhibitions related to horticulture and awarding prizes
+- arranging field trips, contests, competitions and exhibitions related to horticulture and awarding prizes

-- by distributing seeds, plants, bulbs, flowers, trees and shrubs
+- sharing seeds, plants, bulbs, flowers, trees and shrubs